semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

 ## Can I build Docker-in-Docker?

-It is possible to build Docker images in container based environments (the Docker socket is mounted and available).
-Still, it is not the recommended way to build Docker images on Semaphore.
+It is possible to build Docker images in container-based environments (Docker socket is mounted and available), but it is not the recommended way to build Docker images on Semaphore.

 Docker-in-Docker has a set of issues that you need to be aware of before choosing this approach.

-Jérôme Petazzoni — the author of the feature that made it possible for Docker to run inside a Docker container — wrote a [blog post saying not to do it][blog-docker-in-docker].
+Jérôme Petazzoni — the author of the feature that made it possible for Docker to run inside a Docker container — wrote a [blog post about why you shouldn't do it][blog-docker-in-docker].
 The use case he describes matches the use case of a CI Docker container that needs to run jobs inside other Docker containers.